Kaleab-Yaye/PO-Analysis-Toolkit/intelligence-dossier/M1_Sentinel_Protocol.md

 The app uses a `PreferenceManager` class to handle the shared preferences and they define a method `setSmeiId()` to handle and persist things related to the SDK.
 This method calls the static method on `Landroid/content/SharedPreferences$Editor` which is `putString(key, value)` and passes the value `putString("smei_id", "")`, so the call on `onSuccess()` results in `smei_id` being persisted as `""`.
 I hypothesized that other parts of the app will access this value in shared preferences to see if the app environment is correct.

-The class `PreferenceManager` has another method that is used to access those values stored by `setSmeiId()` — it is `getSmeiId()`.
+The class `PreferenceManager` has another method that is used to access those values stored by `setSmeiId()`, it is `getSmeiId()`.
 This method goes into the shared preferences and retrieves the value associated with the key `"smei_id"` and returns it.

 I did a terminal search app-wide to see if any class calls `getSmeiId()`: